earthlab/eddi/README.md

 #> names       : EDDI_ETrs_01mn_20181129
 ```

-This will always return a `RasterStack` object with each layer in the
+This returns a `RasterStack` object with each layer in the
 stack corresponding to a date, that can be visualized using
 `raster::plot`.
 Here, large positive values indicate exceptionally dry
 conditions, and large negative values indicate exceptionally wet